cabforum/cabforum.org/content/posts/2026/2026-04-09-minutes-of-the-server-certificate-working-group.md

 incidents.
 He supported defining DNS-01 explicitly as a BR method for clarity.

-Michael Slaughter agreed that the issue warranted further consideration=20 and supported handling DNS-01 in a separate discussion to avoid=20 unintended consequences.
+Michael Slaughter agreed that the issue warranted further consideration and supported handling DNS-01 in a separate discussion to avoid unintended consequences.

 Wayne summarized that he would update the example language as suggested,